-The peak river flow allowances provided in the guidance show the anticipated changes to peak flow for the river basin district within which the subject watercourse is located.
-Once the river basin district has been identified, guidance on uplift in peak flows are provided for three allowance categories, Central, Higher Central and Upper End which are based on the 50th, 70th and 90th percentiles respectively.
-The allowance category to be used is based on the vulnerability classification of the development and the flood zones within which it is located.
+The peak river flow allowances provided in the guidance show the anticipated changes to peak flow for the river basin district within which a watercourse is located.

+For each management catchment, guidance on uplift in peak flows are provided for three allowance categories, Central, Higher Central and Upper End which are based on the 50th, 70th and 95th percentiles respectively.
+The allowance category to be used is based on the vulnerability classification of the development and the Flood Zones within which it is located.